mapsam/project-linework/README.md

-(very) Working website for Project Linework.
+Working website for Project Linework.
 Find the current files at [somethingaboutmaps.com](http://somethingaboutmaps.wordpress.com/project-linework/)

+> Project Linework is a library of handcrafted vector linework for cartography, each one designed in a unique aesthetic style.
+It’s meant to break us away from the default line paths that we so often rely on by providing some more visually-interesting alternatives.

+Mr. Huffman has written up a post about his inspiration and vision for Project Linework.
+[Read](http://somethingaboutmaps.wordpress.com/2012/07/19/linework-like-typefaces/) about it.

 #TODO